 a.
-Areas where turfgrass may be desired include lawns, parks, playgrounds, and commercial sites which will receive a medium to high level of maintenance.
+Areas where turfgrass may be desired include lawns, parks, playgrounds, and commercial sites which will b.

-b.
 Select one or more of the species or mixtures listed below based on the site conditions or purpose.

 Enter selected mixture(s), application rates, and seeding dates in the Permanent Seeding Summary.
-The summary is to be placed on the plan.

-i.
+The i.
 Kentucky Bluegrass: Full Sun Mixture: For use in areas that receive intensive management.
 Irrigation required in the areas of central Maryland and Eastern Shore.
 Recommended Certified Kentucky Bluegrass Cultivars Seeding Rate: 1.5 to 2.0 pounds per 1000 square feet.
-Choose a minimum of three Kentucky bluegrass cultivars with each ranging from 10 to 35 percent of the total mixture by weight.
+Choose a minimum of three Kentucky bluegrass cultivars with each ranging from 10 to 35 percent of the total mixture by weight ii.

-ii.
 Kentucky Bluegrass/Perennial Rye: Full Sun Mixture: For use in full sun areas where rapid establishment is necessary and when turf will receive medium to intensive management.
 Certified Perennial Ryegrass Cultivars/Certified Kentucky Bluegrass Seeding Rate: 2 pounds mixture per 1000 square feet.

-Choose a minimum of three Kentucky bluegrass cultivars with each ranging from 10 to 35 percent of the total mixture by weight.
+Choose a minimum of three Kentucky bluegrass cultivars with each ranging from 10 to 35 percent of the total mixture by weight. iii.

-iii.
 Tall Fescue/Kentucky Bluegrass: Full Sun Mixture: For use in drought prone areas and/or for areas receiving low to medium management in full sun to medium shade.
 Recommended mixture includes; Certified Tall Fescue Cultivars 95 to 100 percent, Certified Kentucky Bluegrass Cultivars 0 to 5 percent.
-Seeding Rate: 5 to 8 pounds per 1000 square feet.
-One or more cultivars may be blended.

-iv.
+Seeding iv.
 Kentucky Bluegrass/Fine Fescue: Shade Mixture: For use in areas with shade in Bluegrass lawns.
 For establishment in high quality, intensively managed turf area.
-Mixture includes; Certified Kentucky Bluegrass Cultivars 30 to 40 percent and Certified Fine Fescue and 60 to 70 percent.
+Mixture includes: Certified Kentucky Bluegrass Cultivars 30 to 40 percent and Certified Fine Fescue and 60 to 70 percent.
 Seeding Rate: 1 1/2 to 3 pounds per 1000 square feet.